nullobject/joshbassett/source/2014/take-your-code-to-the-next-level-with-fkit/index.html.md

 Other libraries have attempted to address this issue (Underscore, Lo-dash, etc), but in my opinion they're rudimentary.
-The implication is that you often have to "reinvent the wheel" while writing JavaScript day-to-day.
+The implication is that you often have to 'reinvent the wheel' while writing JavaScript day-to-day.

 FKit is my attempt at a *standard library* for JavaScript.
 It aims to provide reusable building blocks while maintaining a laser focus on everyday utility.